 Each student will be required to log 10 hours of community service each year by the end of the student's senior year for a total of 40 hours.
 Students can begin to log hours as soon as a community service project is presented and approved by the Principal or counselor.
-Graduating class of 2022 = 10 hrs, 2023 = 20 hrs, 2024 = 30 hrs, 2025 and
+Graduating class of 2025 and beyond = 40 hrs.